PalisadoesFoundation/talawa-api/docs/docs/auto-docs/utilities/metrics/dbHelpers/functions/getTimeWindows.md

   { windowSizeMs: 15 * 60 * 1000 } // 15 minutes
 );
 // Returns 4 windows of 15 minutes each

+// With alignToBoundaries: true, if startTime is 10:00:15,
+// the first window will start at 10:00:00 (aligned to minute boundary)
 ```